learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 var index = require("./index.js")
 ```

-This tells javascript to load the `index.js` file and put the it's contents inside of the `index` variable.
+This tells javascript to load the `index.js` file and put its contents inside of the `index` variable.
 That's a bit confusing, but it's fairly straight forward to use.
 To access the `name` variable in the `index` file we just need to type this in our `other_file.js`

 ```javascript
 console.log(index.name)